bpankask/LabRDFSReasoner/README.md

 ### Reading different files
 To read a linked data file or change the file being read, enter the Main.java class and observe the string variable named ontologyFile at the top of the main method.
 Next place the path of the file which is to be read and run the program.
 ### Altering rules
-To alter the rules or rule-set the reasoner uses to infer new information first go to the Rules.txt file.
+To alter the rules or rule-set the reasoner uses to infer new information, first go to the Rules.txt file.
 All the rules and axioms which must be present for full RDFS reasoning are currently listed in this file but may be commented out using either two backslashed "//" or with a pound sign "#".
 Existing rules may be changed or new rules added by following the Apache Jena Documentation for [general purpose rule engines](https://jena.apache.org/documentation/inference/index.html#rules).
 ### Changing output syntax
 ```java
 ontModel.write(originalOut, "TURTLE");